s1166957-Xiao/INT6127PythonGroupProject/readme.md

 This project does not include a license file by default.
 Add a `LICENSE` if you want to specify reuse terms (for example, MIT License).

 ---

-If you want, I can also add a short `CONTRIBUTING.md`, include example screenshots, or extract a minimal `requirements.txt` with pinned versions.
-Tell me which you'd prefer next.